Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 How to Prevent Burst Pipes and Water Damage

 From a burst pipe to a ruptured washing machine hose, water leaks can happen in many places throughout your home.
 Follow these tips for preventing water leaks and how to check your plumbing to help keep minor issues from becoming serious problems.

 Want a smart way to be proactive about protecting your home from water leaks?
-Check out the Frontpoint water leak sensor, which alerts you the moment it detects water so you can take immediate action.
+Check out the ADT Flood Detector, which alerts you the moment it detects water so you can take immediate action.